- How to Choose a Plant-Based Protein Powder

 As mentioned above, hemp is not the best protein choice when it comes to absorbability and bioavailability.
-Plus, it’s got a relatively weak amino acid profile with low amounts of BCAAs and, in particular, leucine.
+Plus, it’s got a relatively weak amino acid profile with low amounts of BCAAs, and of leucine in particular.

 What About Soy Protein Powder?

-Soybeans are an inexpensive yet incredibly unhealthy source of protein because soy contains lectins, a type of protein that confuses your body’s hunger and energy expenditure signals.
+Soybeans are an inexpensive yet incredibly unhealthy source of protein.
+That’s because soy contains lectins, a type of protein that confuses your body’s hunger and energy expenditure signals.

-That’s why I have not included any soy protein supplements in this review, and why I recommend you stay away from soy protein altogether.
+As such, I did not include any soy protein supplements in this review.
+I recommend you stay away from soy protein altogether.